KasparEtter/ef1p/pages/email/email.md

 - **IP address**: When you submit an email to an outgoing mail server, most mail servers add your [IP address](/internet/#network-layer) to the message as part of the [trace information](#trace-information).
-  As a recipient, you find the IP address from which a message was sent in an `x-originating-ip` header or in the square brackets in the first parentheses of the last `Received` header.
+  As a recipient, you find the IP address from which a message was sent in an `x-originating-ip` header field or in the square brackets in the first parentheses of the last `Received` header field.
-  (Each mail server through which a message passes adds an additional `Received` header at the top, which means that the first `Received` header, which is added by the outgoing mail server, is at the bottom.)
+  (Each mail server through which a message passes adds an additional `Received` header field at the top, which means that the first `Received` header field, which is added by the outgoing mail server, is at the bottom.)
   There are two important implications of this.
   Firstly, your outgoing mail server leaks your rough physical location to all recipients.
   In other words, never send to your boss that you're sick at home from your holiday apartment.